Nikhil-gusain/js-self-made-project/README.md

-# js-self-made-project
+# news-webpage
-this repo have my pesonally make js projects
+this repo has my self made project this web give latest news of the country that we will select